-about ACEs
+about PACEs

 When children experience abuse, neglect, or trauma the potential for toxic stress exists and can impact brain development, future health outcomes, personal resilience, family dynamics, and ultimately community well-being.
 There’s scientific research that shows a link between exposure to ACEs and changes in our DNA.
 ACEs can affect not only children and adults today, they can affect future generations.

-What Are ACEs
+What Are ACEs (Adverse Childhood & Community Experiences)

 - our brains develop and have the most “plasticity” between birth and the age of 25